-See Planning Section Chief Job Aid and the USCG IMH for additional information.
+See the USCG IMH and the ICS Position Job Aids found in HOMEPORT for additional information.

 When an incident reaches the complexity or duration that a PSC is required, serious consideration should be given to immediately deploying a Resources Unit Leader (RESL) and a Situation Unit Leader (SITL) to support the planning effort.